ncor/atomic-di/README.md

     // ...
 ```

-If you need to partially replace the implementation, i.e. replace some fields in the resolution, use `mockPartially` method.
-Both original and mock resolver must return an object or a `Promise` of the object.
+If you need to partially replace an implementation, i.e. replace some fields in a resolution, use `mockPartially` method.
+Both original and mock resolver must return an object or a `Promise` of an object.
 ```ts
 const getDatabaseMock = singleton(() => ({
     execute: (q) => console.log("db: executing", q)